Man Utd final win: Controversy and dabbing

 United's 3-2 victory over Southampton secured the EFL Cup, as individual and club records were broken.

-By winning, United broke a long-standing record to give United fans yet more bragging rights over the club's beleaguered rival Liverpool.
+By winning, United broke a longstanding record to give United fans yet more bragging rights over the club's beleaguered rival Liverpool, giving it a record 42 major English trophies.

-Meanwhile, the victory ensured world record signing Paul Pogba, who has endured an up and down season, secured his first major trophy since returning to the club in the summer ... and a chance to celebrate with his trademark move.
+Meanwhile, the victory ensured world-record signing Paul Pogba, who has endured an up and down season, secured his first major trophy since returning to the club in the summer ... and a chance to celebrate with his trademark move.

 Jesse Lingard, Pogba's teammate from their days playing in Manchester United's youth system, must be starting to view Wembley as a second home, after scoring his third goal in three finals at the stadium.